cilliagustin/code-pool/README.md

 ## Credits

 * [Codepen](https://codepen.io/) was the main influence to the concept of the website.
-* [Create A Simple Django Blog](https://www.youtube.com/playlist?list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi) playlist was used as an inspiration to create the different views and also to lear about how to implement categories and the forms in the website.
+* [Create A Simple Django Blog](https://www.youtube.com/playlist?list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi) playlist was used as an inspiration to create the different views and also to learn about how to implement categories and the forms in the website.

 ### Content